theolivenbaum/resin/README.md

 ## Sorting

-Surprisingly to some, but not all, but certainly to me, once your space approaches big data you find out what is the real problem in search, it's sorting.
-MF sorting.
+Surprisingly to some, but not all, but certainly to me, once your space approaches big data you find out what is the real problem in search and it's sorting, MF-ing sorting.
 Who'd have though?

 ## Balancing